uboone/OpenSamples/README.md

 # MicroBooNE open samples

 Two MicroBooNE datasets are opened to the public.
 They contain simulated neutrino interactions, overlaid on top of cosmic ray data.
-Both simulate neutrinos in the Booster Neutrino Beam.
+Both simulate neutrinos in the Booster Neutrino Beam (BNB).
 The first sample includes all types of neutrinos and interactions (taking place in the whole cryostat volume), with relative abundance matching our nominal flux and cross section models.
 The second sample is restricted to charged-current electron neutrino interactions within the argon active volume of the time projection chamber.

 Samples are provided in two different formats: HDF5, targeting the broadest audience, and artroot, targeting users that are familiar with the software infrastructure of Fermilab neutrino experiments and more in general of HEP experiments.

 ## HDF5 format

+HDF5 files for the two open samples of simulated BNB neutrino interactions (inclusive and charged-current electron neutrino) are stored on the open data portal [Zenodo](https://zenodo.org/).
+Each sample is provided in two versions: with and without wire information.
+The reason is that, when present, the wire information largely dominated the file size.
+A second set of datasets is therefore created without the wire information, thus allowing storage of a significantly larger number of *events* for applications that do not use the wire information.

 This section provides documentation on how to access the information included in the HDF5 files.
 Examples demonstrating how to use the data is provided in the form of jupyter notebooks.
 The ful description of the file content is also provided.